 If you do want to start with tai chi, we recommend our Tai Chi Foundations class, beginner workshops, or private instruction.

-In our ongoing Tai Chi Foundations class, we focus on meditation, breathing, qigong, and short segments of Tai Chi forms that can be learned and practiced in a single class.
+In our ongoing Tai Chi Foundations class, instead of jumping ahead to the martial aspects of tai chi, we focus on the principles of the art like meditation, breathing, qigong, and short segments of Tai Chi forms that can be learned and practiced in a single class.
 These are the basic building blocks of a tai chi practice.
-This is recommended for absolute beginners and people who are more interested in the health aspects of meditative movements, than on tai chi as a martial art.
+This is perfect for absolute beginners as well as people who are more interested in the health aspects of meditative movements, than on tai chi as a martial art.

-Longer tai chi forms can be learned when we periodically offer 6-8 week workshops.
+Longer tai chi martial art forms can be learned when we periodically offer 6-8 week workshops.
 These typically teach the beginner 24-posture form, the most popular tai chi form in the world.
-This form can also be learned roughly 4 sessions of private instruction.

 Contact us for more information on tai chi instruction.